Better Ingredients. Better Results.

 History and usage:

-Ashwagandha is native to the lush lands of India and North Africa where it is commonly seen as a small, evergreen shrub.
-It has been used in traditional medicine for over 5000 years, particularly for, strength, mood and relaxation.*
+Ashwagandha is native to India and North Africa where it is commonly seen as a small, evergreen shrub.
+This powerhouse adaptogen has been used in traditional medicine for over 5000 years, particularly for strength, mood and relaxation.*

-Today, Ashwagandha is considered an adaptogen, which is the most selective class of botanical medicines.
-As an adaptogen, Ashwagandha is thought to work by reducing the impact of stress to mind and body.*
+Today, Ashwagandha is considered an adaptogen because it protects against the effects of stress.
+Adaptogens are the most selective class of plants in botanical medicines; they are thought to work by reducing the impact of stress to mind and body.
+Ashwagandha offers nootropic benefits, too, promoting clarity and endurance.*

 Recent Research*: